adoptium/blog.adoptium.net/content/blog/adoptopenjdk-to-join-the-eclipse-foundation/index.md

 ---
-title: AdoptOpenJDK to Join the Eclipse Foundation
+title: AdoptOpenJDK to join the Eclipse Foundation
 date: "2020-06-19T09:00:00+00:00"
 author: tsc
-description: AdoptOpenJDK will Join the Eclipse Foundation and rebrand as Adoptium.
+description: AdoptOpenJDK will join the Eclipse Foundation and rebrand as Adoptium.
 featuredImage: "./adopt_to_eclipse.png"
 tags:
   - AdoptOpenJDK